Pilgrimage to Holywell and Lancashire

 This year marks the 50th anniversary of St. (Padre) Pio’s death.
 He died on 23rd September (his feast day), 1968.

 Lancashire had remained predominately Catholic throughout much of the penal times.
 Its distance from London meant that the laws against Catholics were not enforced with the same rigidity.
 When one adds the emigration from Ireland in Victorian times, it is easy to understand how the term Catholic Lancashire has evolved.
 Most Catholics in Lancashire were poor and living in conditions that we would not experience today; yet they were faithful to their religion and generous.
 It is often said that the “pennies of the poor contributed in no small way to the building of many of the Catholic churches of Lancashire.
 This is evident in Preston (“Priest’s town”), one of the most Catholic cities in England.
-The magnificent church of St. Walburge (picture – right) is probably the largest Catholic parish church in England.
+The magnificent church of St. Walburge (picture – above) is probably the largest Catholic parish church in England.
 It was clearly built to accommodate a large Catholic congregation.
 Sadly, many of our churches have today found that their congregations have dwindled as the people move from city centres and the number of church attendees has dropped radically.
 Consequently, it is not surprising that a number of English bishops are looking to hand redundant churches over to religious Orders.
 This has happened in Preston at both St. Walburge’s and the English Martyrs Church, not far away.
 Both churches have been given to the “Institute of Christ the King, a Society of Apostolic Life, founded in 1990.
 The Institute is a missionary society devoted to promoting the reign of Christ the King in every aspect of human life.
 In addition to the canons of the Institute and the seminarians in formation, the Institute also includes brothers (called ‘oblates’), who offer their talents to God without going on to the priesthood, and a branch of contemplative sisters called the Adorers of the Royal Heart of Jesus.
 In keeping with its charism of fostering the union of faith and culture and promoting sacred art for the glory of God.
 At Preston the Institute faces a daunting task of restoring this magnificent church and attracting a larger congregation.
 Fr.
 Christopholi, the rector, is a young and enthusiastic priest.
 When he met our group at the church for a guided tour, we were struck by his energy and enthusiasm.
 He works with two other Institute priests and three nuns.
 The Institute (ICKSP) is also dedicated to the traditional liturgy.
 We were impressed by the age of their clergy; in their 20s and 30s.
 This counters the attitude amongst many Catholics that only the elderly are interested in the traditional liturgy.
 In fact, there is an increasing amount of evidence to prove that the opposite is true.

 The church was built by Joseph Hansom, the famous gothic style Catholic architect, who was inspired by Pugin.
 One of his earliest churches was our own St. Mary’s in Ryde (1846).
 Hansom went on to design many Catholic churches and several cathedrals.
 The 309-foot spire, dominating the Preston skyline, is the third tallest in the country.

 There is a similar story in New Brighton on the south west side of the Mersey, just across from Liverpool.
 This unique church, once again built by the pennies of the poor and the drive and determination of an Irish priest, Fr.
 Thomas Mullins, and opened in 1935.
 Built on a small hill and dedicated to Sts, Peter and Paul and St. Philomena.
-(See picture – right).
+(See picture – above).
 This large church with distinctive dome is a familiar sight.
 Originally planned to match the cathedral at Liverpool on the other side of the Mersey with striking domes, this did not materialise when the war delayed the building cathedral and the plans were changed to produce the “Paddy’s wigwam” cathedral that we have today.
 The church is known as the Dome of Home, as often it was the first sight on the horizon that sailors saw as they approached Liverpool.

 Like St. Walburge’s, the congregation has declined and the Diocesan authorities are left with a huge, almost empty church.
 Sensibly, it has now been placed under the stewardship of the Institute of Christ the King.
 This is a welcome and pragmatic step that we hope will evolve in other diocese across the country.